Skip to content

 Does MIT Require a Specific Number of AP Classes?

-MIT sets no AP requirement and no minimum count of advanced courses.
+MIT publishes no required AP count; what it publishes is a credit chart that names calculus and physics and almost nothing else.
 What admissions readers evaluate is rigor in context: whether you pursued the most demanding program your high school makes available.
 Your counselor reports your course selection against your school profile, and that context, not a raw number of AP classes for MIT, is what gets assessed.
 MIT remains one of the most selective universities in the country, and admitted students overwhelmingly present transcripts that left no rigor on the table.

 How Many AP Classes Do Admitted MIT Students Take?